masagrator/Status-Monitor-Overlay/README.md

 If you want to use it simultaneously with game, you need to first start game, then run this homebrew, next press Home button.
 Now input is detected by all apps.

 # What is currently showing:
-- CPU Usage for each core
+- CPU Usage for each core (Cores #0-#2 are used by apps/games, Core #3 is used by OS and background processes)

 # Planned:
 - Reduce window size